-- Developed and strengthen their ability to understand literary texts and their complexity. - Expanded their vocabulary in oral and written form. - Learned about Spanish history and cultural issues. - Analyzed aspects of cultural representations and identity as expressed through texts. - Recognized the most relevant poetic figures that have transcended the History. - They were able to write a short critical study in the form of a final paper.
+- Developed and strengthen their ability to understand literary texts and their complexity. - Expanded their vocabulary in oral and written form. - Learned Spanish history and cultural as portrayed in literature works - Analyzed aspects of cultural representations and identity as expressed through texts.

+- Recognized the most relevant poetic figures that have transcended the history. - They were able to write a short critical study in the form of a final paper.

-Learning Goal 4: Assessment for SP301: Spanish Conversation
+Learning Goal 4:

+Assessment for SP301: Spanish Conversation